Tonga language (Zambia and Zimbabwe)

-The Tonga-speaking inhabitants are the oldest Bantu settlers, with the Tumbuka, a small ethnic group in the east, in what is now known as Zambia.
-There are two distinctive dialects of Tonga; Valley Tonga and Plateau Tonga.
-Valley Tonga is mostly spoken in the Zambezi valley and southern areas of the Batonga (Tonga people) while Plateau Tonga is spoken more around Monze District and the northern areas of the Batonga.
+It is one of the major lingua francas in Zambia, together with Bemba, Lozi and Nyanja.
+There are two distinctive dialects of Tonga: Valley Tonga and Plateau Tonga.
+Valley Tonga is mostly spoken in the Zambezi valley and southern areas of the Batonga while Plateau Tonga is spoken more around Monze District and the northern areas of the Batonga.

-Tonga (Chitonga or isiTonga) developed as a spoken language and was not put into written form until missionaries arrived in the area.
-The language is not standardized, and speakers of the same dialect may have different spellings for the same words once put into written text.
+Tonga developed as a spoken language and was not put into written form until missionaries arrived in the area in the 19th century.
+Although there are a growing number of publications in the language, it is not completely standardized, and speakers of the same dialect may have different spellings for the same words once put into written text.